CenturyLinkCloud/PublicKB/Ecosystem Partners/Partner Integration Resources/appfog-addon-provider-app-info-api.md

 ### Update Configuration

 Please note that this **requires user action**.
-Once you've updated a configuration, the user must re-bind the service to an application and re-stage he application.
+Once you've updated a configuration, the user must re-bind the service to an application and re-stage the application.
 There is no way for an add-on provider to trigger this action, so many changes will require coordination with users.

 Update the configuration your service is providing for an application by calling: